What is a law apprenticeship?

 Just tap MyLCN+ to save it to your account

 There's no denying it - apprenticeships in the legal sector are gaining momentum.
-The traditional route to being a lawyer has been challenged by, among other things, the Legal Education and Training Review which reported in June 2013, the rise of legal executives, increasing paralegal numbers, and alternative business structures (ABS).
+The traditional route to being a lawyer has been challenged by, among other things, the Legal Education and Training Review in 2013, the rise of legal executives, increasing paralegal numbers, and alternative business structures (ABS).
 Combine this with university tuition fee hikes, which further increase the appeal of starting a career in law without the need for an expensive degree, and it's plain to see that the legal landscape is in the grip of a massive shake-up.

 Apprenticeships enable you to ‘earn while you learn’, gaining professional legal qualifications while working in paid employment at a law firm or in-house legal team.
 It is now possible to qualify as a solicitor through the apprenticeship route, meaning that this is a viable alternative to university and its associated tuition fees.